 If a cybersecurity incident occurred, ensure that the licensee took effective actions to ensure that the functions of CDAs are not adversely impacted and that the licensee implemented appropriate corrective actions.

-a licensee-conducted Cybersecurity Incident Response drill to ensure that site-defined tests or drills are used, that staff are aware of their roles and responsibilities, and that results of the drill are evaluated and documented.
+If available, observe a licensee-conducted Cybersecurity Incident Response drill to ensure that site-defined tests or drills are used, so that staff are aware of their roles and responsibilities, and that results of the drill are evaluated and documented.
+If not available, seek to perform table-tops of anticipated response activities.

+Verify that the CSAT is functioning consistent with the approved CSP licensing basis.
+The basis for completing the inspection requirement is defined in the specific guidance section.

 Specific Guidance:

-that appropriate facility personnel, including contractors, are aware of cybersecurity requirements, and receive the training necessary to perform their assigned duties, and responsibilities
+Inspectors will verify that the CSAT is broadly represented by staff consistent with the approved cybersecurity plant.
+In instances where decisions regarding control assessments or programmatic procedures being approved without a functioning CSAT, inspectors should question the validity of such actions.
+Inspectors should verify that appropriate facility personnel, including contractors, are aware of cybersecurity requirements, and receive the training necessary to perform their assigned duties, and responsibilities

 Verify that the licensee has established training as described in the CSP.
+The basis for completing the inspection requirement is defined in the specific guidance section.

+Specific Guidance:

+Ensure the licensee’s cyber training requirements for personnel and contractors to perform their assigned duties and responsibilities in implementing the requirements of their cyber program are established, implemented, and documented.
+The licensee should have a training curriculum to include general awareness, technical, specialized, and situational awareness training.
+(10 CFR 73.54(d)(1)).

 03.05 Evaluation of Performance Testing or Performance Metrics